jimaandro/csd527-1/README.md

 ## Problems

-There are some issues running `chan.c` file.
-Tests whch include this will get segmentation fault.
+Test with sink do not work (seg fault).
 All other test run successfully